 This approach is useful for product development.
 Using this approach, each module may be developed and deployed for the product separately.
 This helps in building different versions of the product, like basic, professional, premium, and enterprise versions.
 This loosely coupled modular approach enables product developers to create the separation needed to either build separate installers with the required features for each different version, a master setup which can only install defined features as per license key used during installation, or some other configuration requiring the modular separation technique.

-Here we will create a web application that contains following modules:
+Here we will create a web application that contains the following modules:

 Open Visual Studio 2015 and create an ASP.NET MVC project as follows.
 Give it a meaningful name (as in my case it is MVCPluggableDemo).

 Once it’s created, your solution should look like this:

 Right-click on the Controllers folder and select “Add -> Controller”.
 Give it a name HomeController, and select “Empty MVC Controller” for the template:

 Next Right-click on the Index method of the controller and select “Add View”.
 Using defaults, create the Index view for HomeController to create the landing page for the application:

 Now edit the highlighted section in _Layout.cshtml (under the Views\Shared folder) in order to create menu items pointing to the desired modules:

 Run the application, you will get the output as follows:

 Now we will focus on creating the separate module of our application and then plug them into our main application.